 The program schedules and administers proctored examinations in an environment conducive to success and minimizing academic dishonesty.
 Many of the BS-CSD courses will include proctored exams.
-The College of Nursing & Health Care Professions (CONHCP) page of the Student Success Center provides specific directions.
+The College of Nursing & Health Care provides specific directions.
 If accommodation is needed, please contact GCU's Student Disability Services office or follow the steps for accommodation outlined in the University Policy Handbook.